 Tick awareness: Lyme Disease prevention

-I had a tick-bite last Saturday (from grassy woods in the Chilterns, Oxfordshire).
-As I developed the typical Lyme Disease rash (see photos below), I went to see my GP.
-I am now on antibiotics for 3 weeks and had to take a blood test and repeat it in 6 weeks.
+I had a tick-bite last summer (from grassy woods in the Chilterns, Oxfordshire).
+As I developed the typical Lyme Disease rash (see photos below), I went to see my GP and was put on antibiotics for 3 weeks.
+I had to take a blood test and repeat it in 6 weeks.
 Some ticks – not all – can be carriers of Lyme disease, some can cause Meningitis and other severe illnesses.
 No need to panic - we still can enjoy the outdoors and infected ticks are still rather rare.
 However, Southern England is a tick hot spot by now, and ticks do move closer to urban areas (around London, there have been sightings in several parks and wooded areas, such as Richmond Park, Gunnersbury Park, Chiswick House, Boston Manor, Blondin Park etc.).

 Typical Lyme Disease rash

 NOTE: You may have a tick-born disease / Lyme disease without this rash.
 It does not show in all cases.
 However; If you see it - you are likely to have Lyme disease (can be treated - see a doctor!)

 Lyme disease can remain dormant for weeks, months or even years.
 When symptoms do eventually develop, they can be severe, and patients often need aggressive treatment.
 Intravenous treatment is often required to treat late-stage infection.
 Late-stage treatment can last many months as seen in other infections as well.

 If you find a tick in your skin: